 - Invite new people.
 If the same team brainstorms together each week or month, the ideas can get stale and the group can start to converge on the same few ideas each time.
 Inviting a fresh perspective shakes things up, so make sure that you invite people from different backgrounds and teams.

 - Foster an inclusive, supportive environment.
-“No bad ideas” has become a brainstorming cliché, but if someone’s idea gets shot down quickly, they’re less likely to have the confidence to share their next.
+“No bad ideas” has become a brainstorming cliché, but if someone’s idea gets shot down quickly, they’re less likely to have the confidence to share their next idea.

 - Follow up.
-Recognize that a brainstorm serves a purpose, which is to foster new ideas, solutions, products, etc., but you need to follow up in order to bring these ideas to life.
-Make sure to set up ample time to narrow down your ideas and pursue a few in a structured manner.
+Recognize that a brainstorm serves a purpose—to foster new ideas, solutions, products, etc.—but you need to follow up in order to bring these ideas to life.
+Make sure to set aside ample time to narrow down your ideas and pursue a few in a structured manner.